implydata/DruidCloudPOC/sample-data/chicagoTaxiData/ingestion-INSERT.md

 ## Starting out

-Note that special `COALESCE` on the `__time` – this is because the `Trip End Timestamp` is not always present, so it's necessary to deal with `NULL` values for that timestamp.
+The dataset has two timestamps, so here we apply the [RADStack paper](http://static.druid.io/docs/radstack.pdf) principle strictly that event rows are "about when the event occured" by using the Trip End Timestamp as the __time field value.
+This requires a `COALESCE` on the `__time` because the `Trip End Timestamp` is not always present; we need to deal with the potential for `NULL` values.

 ```
 REPLACE INTO "taxi_0_sample" OVERWRITE ALL